Tooth Regeneration Must Prevail!

 Both of these tooth regeneration procedures are involving, but they are also very worthwhile.
 Dr. Jeremy Mao, D.D.S., Ph.D. has already submitted an application on behalf of Columbia University to obtain a patent for these same procedures.
 Scientists have studied alligator teeth to find out how to make these same procedures possible.
 Some people may not think that dentists being able to perform either tooth regeneration procedure is as important as scientists finding a permanent cure for AIDS; but because our oral health ties into many other characteristics of our overall health, both tooth regeneration procedures are going to make the world a healthier place to live in.

 Both of the above-described tooth regeneration procedures present themselves as the public’s deliverance from the dreaded indignities of prosthetic teeth.
 However, there is one problem.
 Neither of these procedures is yet available to the public.
-People are currently spending a fortune on fillings, caps, bridges, crowns, dentures, and even dental implants, and it seems that the light at the end of this dreary tunnel of primitive dentistry looks dimmer than most of us may have expected.
+People are currently spending a fortune on fillings, caps, bridges, crowns, dentures, and even prosthetic dental implants, and it seems that the light at the end of this dreary tunnel of primitive dentistry looks dimmer than most of us may have expected.
 However, whenever you research tooth regeneration on the Internet, you will notice that scientists have been working fiercely to perfect this dental phenomenon for years, even over the course of the last two decades.
 I even recall having listened to a car radio twenty years ago and having heard a report on the news that a group of scientists had grown a natural tooth in a laboratory.
 I remember getting particularly furious when I read an article on the Internet about tooth regeneration back in 2002, and the person who wrote the article had the audacity to say that she didn’t believe that tooth regeneration would become available to the public through the dental profession for another twenty years; and then she had the nerve to preach about how one, therefore, needed to floss their teeth every morning and every night.
-If I were able to remember the name of that person who wrote that article, I would e-mail her a link to the previously cited YouTube video about the futility of flossing teeth so that she would have the platinum opportunity to eat her own words.
+If I were able to remember the name of that person who wrote that article, I would e-mail her a link to the previously cited YouTube video about the futility of flossing teeth so that I would have the platinum opportunity to make her eat her own words.
 Pardon the pun.

 People like me who absolutely hate to floss their teeth because of the time and effort involved in it are always interested in knowing the exact date that dentists will begin performing both tooth regeneration procedures on their patients.
 I even saw a video on YouTube about the future in which the narrator mentioned that tooth regeneration would most likely be available to the public by 2022.
 However, experts have spoken in different documentaries and news clips as though tooth regeneration could become available to the public any day now.
 Therefore, here is the question.
 What is holding up the public availability of both tooth regeneration procedures?
-Here in the second decade of the twenty-first century, fillings, crowns, caps, bridges, dentures, abutments, and dental implants all belong inside a glass-enclosed exhibit in a downtown museum rather than in people’s mouths.
+Here in the second decade of the twenty-first century, fillings, crowns, caps, bridges, dentures, abutments, and prosthetic dental implants all belong inside a glass-enclosed exhibit in a downtown museum rather than in people’s mouths.

 Once you have read the articles to which I have provided you with links herein, you immediately realize that scientists have various hurdles to jump over in making both tooth regeneration procedures available in dental offices throughout the world.
 It appears that the scientists, including Dr. Mao, who have taken every step to perfect both tooth regeneration procedures and make them safe to perform on humans have done just about everything they can do to make this scientific breakthrough available to everyone.
 However, there is still this one agency called the United States Food and Drug Administration (“F.D.A.”), and there is obviously other bureaucratic red tape that they have to contend with before both tooth regeneration procedures finally put the dental prosthetics industry out of business once and for all.
 This is where the politics kick in.